dhanshree200504/My-Smart-Task/README.md

 - **Persistent Theme**: Automatic Light/Dark mode detection and storage.
 - **Progress Tracking**: Real-time percentage calculation of completed tasks.
 - **Glassmorphic UI**: Modern, responsive design using CSS custom properties.

-## 🚀 Getting Started
-1. Clone this repository.
-2. Open `index.html` in your browser.
-3. Enable notifications to allow the reminder algorithm to function.

 ## 📄 License
 This project is licensed under the **MIT License**.
 Copyright © 2026 Dainik.